The Best Audiobook Narrators Who Bring Novels to Life

 Book Summary

-More Julia Whelan-Narrated Audiobooks to Consider: The Women by Kristin Hannah; The Story She Left Behind by Patti Callahan Henry; Part of Your World by Abby Jimenez; Atmosphere by Taylor Jenkins Reid; The Measure by Nikki Erlick; and The Giver of Stars by Jojo Moyes.
+More Julia Whelan-Narrated Audiobooks to Consider: The Women by Kristin Hannah; The Story She Left Behind by Patti Callahan Henry; Part of Your World by Abby Jimenez; Great Big Beautiful Life by Emily Henry; Home of the Great American Circus by Allison Larkin; The Measure by Nikki Erlick; and The Giver of Stars by Jojo Moyes.

 Marin Ireland

-We’re highlighting two new Ireland-narrated novels that are on our TBR, as well as a highly-rated backlist title, but you can’t go wrong with any audiobook featuring her voice.
-And of course, we’d be remiss not to note that she is one of two voices that make Remarkably Bright Creatures one of our favorite audiobooks.
+We’re highlighting two new Ireland-narrated novels from the past year, as well as a highly-rated backlist title, but you can’t go wrong with any audiobook featuring her voice.

 My Friends book cover